-Currently, the Board has three independent members, being Yogeshwar Sharma, Charle Gamba and Henry Wilson.
-The non-independent member is David Winter by virtue of his role as an officer of the Corporation.
+Currently, the Board has three independent members, being, Charle Gamba, Shern Tan Liang and Riccardo Monti.
+The non-independent members are David Winter and Roger McMechan by virtue of their roles as officers of the Corporation.

 2. Directorships

 The following table sets forth the Company's Board of Directors who currently hold directorships in other reporting issuers: